Skip to contents

 #> 'inf.prob', 'rec.rate'

-We see that for the “multiple_changes” scenarios, we received two messages, at time step 100 and 200, telling us that some parameters were changed during the simulation.
-The other scenarios were silent as the changes occurred before the simulation began.
+For the "multiple_changes" scenario, messages appear at time steps 100 and 200 indicating that parameters were modified during the simulation.
+The other scenarios are silent because their changes occur before the simulation begins (.at = 0).

 plot(d_list$base$time, d_list$base$i.num,